Kisawa/Unity-ModEditor/README.md

 ![vert_expand](https://user-images.githubusercontent.com/71002504/162924886-1a364f7f-d937-4730-b46a-f7f9eec4c935.gif)
 * 5: after locking selected vertices, you can only operate in the selection
 ![vert_lock](https://user-images.githubusercontent.com/71002504/162925111-42b56e2c-5642-4447-a990-707330ff64f0.gif)
-* 8: after locking the vertex selection, click the button to open the modification mode and modify the parameters to adjust the writing information
+* 8: after locking the vertex selection, click the button "Brush Command Switch" to open the modification mode and modify the parameters to adjust the writing information
 ![image](https://user-images.githubusercontent.com/71002504/162939106-8cac9be1-a393-4e48-8b0d-9b552f3f901b.png)

 ## Calc Utility: